pg-support/supt-km/docs/5. Systems & Resources/Resources/Reset Official Website Visit - Check Basecamp for updates.md

-# Reset Official Website Visit
+# Reset Official Website Visit - Check Basecamp for updates

 By visiting the sites below, users can clear the cookies, user data, and redirect pop-up settings on their computer, providing them with a fresh website visit: